The Ferrari FF marks the return of the shooting brake, a configuration largely forgotten.

 These clutches also provide the role of the front differential, not only to manage traction but also to provide torque vectoring for improved handling.
 Apparently the slipping clutches don’t overheat, because in practice drive is delivered to the front axle only for short periods.
 The system is also compact and light (Ferrari claims it adds just 45kg) and, with no front differential, steering feel corruption is reputedly minimised.

 It doesn’t feel as insanely ballistic as a 599 GTB in the lower gears, but in third and above it’s mighty, and since 80 per cent of the engine’s 504lb ft of torque is available from 1750rpm, it feels every bit as effortless as a serious GT should.
 Consequently the 0-62mph sprint is dispatched in just 3.7sec, and the FF can power on to a top speed of 208mph

 While from a refinement perspective the four-wheel drive engages imperceptibly (a tell-tale dash graphic displays when the front axle is being called upon), the effect on the cornering behaviour can be felt.
-Through fast corners the FF retains the sense of being rear driven, but in slow-to-medium speed bends – just at the point where the FF is about to transition into oversteer – the front drive intervenes and there is a sense that the FF is being pulled as well as pushed.
+Through fast corners the FF retains the sense of being rear driven, but in slow to medium-speed bends – just at the point where the FF is about to transition into oversteer – the front drive intervenes and there is a sense that the FF is being pulled as well as pushed.

 Perhaps the most interesting thing about the FF is the absence of a direct rival.
 Probably the closest competitor is the Bentley Continental GT, but in truth they are very different cars.
 The Bentley is heavier, more obviously four-wheel drive, and not as agile or fun to drive.